1757 - Prussian invasion of Bohemia – Siege and Relief

 On May 10

 - Bretlach with the units who had escaped after the Battle of Prague was ordered by Daun to march from Beneschau to Diwischau (present-day Divišov).
 He was at the head of 5,229 foot, 6,388 cavalrymen with 5,932 horses, 243 artillerymen with 16 pieces, 1,004 Grenzer light troops (mainly Karlstädter-Szluiner) and 1,410 hussars.
-Most German regular rgts had lots their baggage, tents and field equipment.
+Most German regular rgts had lost their baggage, tents and field equipment.
 Part of the German cavalry had no weapons.
-Hadik was sent with hte Grenzer light troops and the hussars to effect a junction with Daun's main army.
+Hadik was sent with the Grenzer light troops and the hussars to effect a junction with Daun's main army.

 - Frederick sent the Duke of Bevern to take command of the detachments on the Sazawa (Puttkamer's, Zieten's and Manstein's) and reinforced him with 7 bns (Finck Grenadier Battalion and Waldau Grenadier Battalion combined in a single bn because of the heavy losses suffered during the Battle of Prague, Manteuffel Infantry, Kreytzen Fusiliers, Zastrow Infantry), 15 sqns (Leibregiment zu Pferde, Driesen Cuirassiers, Baron von Schönaich Cuirassiers) and 10 heavy guns taken from the force encircling Prague.
 In the evening, these reinforcements effected a junction with Zieten's and Manstein's detachments at Brandeis; while Puttkamer reached Chwala (unidentified location) with his 20 sqns, leaving II./Anhalt Infantry at the main camp near Prague.
-Bevern was charged to prevent the junction of Daun's and Bretlach's forces.
+Bevern was charged with preventing the junction of Daun's and Bretlach's forces.